itczl22/blog/golang/basic.md

     * Go source file are always encode in UTF-8.
     * Unicode escapes : \uhhhh for 16-bit value, \Uhhhhhhhh for a 32-bit value(less use)
      A rune whose value is less than 256 may be written with a single hexadecimal escape,such as ‘\x41’ for ‘A' but for higher values a \u or \U must be used.
-     ‘\xe4\xb8\x96’ is not a legal rune literal though these three bytes are a valid UTF-8 encoding of a single code point
+     "\xe4\xb8\x96" is not a legal rune literal though these three bytes are a valid UTF-8 encoding of a single code point, "世"

  6. range 作用于string时自动decode bytes to rune
     r := []rune(str)     string(r)